lekimtrang/job_service/README.md

 Erlang 29.0.5

-docker run --name my-redis -p 6379:6379 -d redis
+Run redis via docker: docker run --name my-redis -p 6379:6379 -d redis

+Ensure a PostgreSQL instance is running with a database named 'postgres'

+Ensure RabbitMQ Server has been already started

-mvn clean spring-boot:run
+Run the application using your IDE or via terminal: mvn clean spring-boot:run

+Use an API client (like Postman or cURL) to verify the requests

 http://localhost:9090